- Your Chime® Checking Account comes with a Visa® Debit Card, no monthly fees or minimum balance fees.

 7. How Do You Put Money onto a Prepaid Card?

-• Cash, checks, or money orders at retail locations: Some cards have relationships with specific merchants that provide no-fee reloading.
-For example, the allows you to add money to your card at any Walmart checkout register without fees.
+- Cash, checks, or money orders at retail locations: Some cards have relationships with specific merchants that provide no-fee reloading.
+For example, the Bluebird® American Express® Prepaid Debit Account allows you to add money to your card at any Walmart checkout register without fees.
 Other participating retailers may charge a fee.

-• Mobile check capture: Some prepaid cards work with mobile apps that allow you to scan a check and deposit it to the card.
+- Mobile check capture: Some cards work with mobile apps that allow you to scan a check and deposit it to the card.

-Before deciding on a prepaid card, check the different ways it accepts reloads and the fees for each method.
-Also, be aware that the card issuer sets the daily and overall reload limits for its prepaid cards.
-Those limits may range from $500 to $10,000 or more for cash deposits.
+Before picking a prepaid card, it’s crucial to check out the different reload methods and the fees linked to each.
+Remember, the card issuer sets the daily and total reload limits, which can range from $500 to over $10,000 for cash deposits.
+Keep these in mind as you make your choice.

 8. Are Prepaid Cards Safe?